koenderks/aRtsy/README.md

 ## Paint strokes

 When you thinks of the act of painting, you probably imagine stroking paint on a canvas.
 This type of painting tries to mimic that activity.
 The paint strokes algorithm is based on the simple idea that each next point on a grid-based canvas has a chance to take over the color of an adjacent colored point, but also has a minor change of generating a new color.
-Going over the canvas like this results in strokes of paint that are similar to how I would paint.
-Not sure if that is a good or a bad thing...
+Going over the canvas like this results in strokes of paint.

 You can use the `paint_strokes()` function to make your own painting using this algorithm.